langchain-ai/langchain-cloudflare-nuxt-template/README.md

 pulled in by the vectorstore's similarity search, which could occur if only a single database were used.

-The base version runs entirely on the Cloudflare WorkersAI stack with a tiny open-source Llama 2-7B model, but you can swap in more powerful models such as OpenAI to improve performance in key places if desired.
+The base version runs entirely on the Cloudflare WorkersAI stack with a tiny open-source Llama 2-7B model, but you can swap in more powerful models such as OpenAI's `gpt-3.5-turbo` to improve performance in key places if desired.
 It uses:

 - A chat variant of Llama 2-7B run on Cloudflare WorkersAI
 - A Cloudflare WorkersAI embeddings model